Why Do Dogs Bite?

 Domestic dogs have been altered physiologically to accommodate the tiniest of toy breeds and the largest of giant breeds.
 They all have the same number of chromosomes, but they are markedly different in body type, size, coat color, texture, length, and head shape.

 First, you recognize that you can’t fix what isn’t broken.
-You can certainly mitigate the risk by appropriate assessment, management and remediation.
-Dogs bite for two reasons and two reasons only; they are acquiring resources, or defending them.
+You can certainly mitigate the risk by appropriate assessment, management, and remediation.